Top 3 Land Mines to Avoid When Changing Firms

 2. The Smoke and Mirrors Behind Payout and Transition Capital:

 The economics of making a change are an extremely important part of the conversation and factor in your ultimate decision, but there is more to the story.
-Payout is far more important than “up front money” in the long-term relationship between an Advisor and his/her firm and really, they shouldn’t be in the same conversation.
+Payout is far more important than “up front money” in the long-term relationship between a financial professional and his/her firm and really, they shouldn’t be in the same conversation.
 Understand variable and fixed costs that will be part of the equation, in addition to trading and platform fees, and add-on costs for items that otherwise may be included elsewhere.

 Transition capital can be beneficial as income replacement while you are moving clients, especially during the first 30-60 days.
 Understand the parameters of receiving this capital, which is usually in the form of a note.
 Revenue or asset retention targets may also play into receiving the full amount.
 If this is the case, it means 100% of your capital will not be delivered up front.

 If you are currently under contract you may be on the hook to your current firm if you leave them.
 Know what you are walking into and equally important, away from.
 The proper legal and/or compliance resources and experts exist to provide this critical guidance.

 3. Is the recruiter paying you lip service or does that steak have some meat?